 Day 3: Cheyenne

-Depart from Denver and make your way to Cheyenne, the capital of Wyoming, breaking up your drive to South Dakota.
+Pick up your hire car and depart from Denver to Cheyenne, the capital of Wyoming, breaking up your drive to South Dakota.
 If you journey here in July, be sure to check out the Frontier Days festival – over 40 years old – where you can enjoy some of Wyoming's best local cuisine at the food stalls put on by the city's enthusiastic residents.

 Days 4-6: Custer State National Park/Black Hills – South Dakota